 Depression, especially in patients who have had > 1 episode, is likely to recur; therefore, severe cases often warrant long-term maintenance drug therapy.

 Most people with depression are treated as outpatients.
 Patients with significant suicidal ideation, particularly when family support is lacking, require hospitalization, as do those with psychotic symptoms or physical debilitation.

-In patients with substance use disorders Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more , depressive symptoms often resolve within a few months of stopping substance use.
+In patients with substance use disorders Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more , depressive symptoms often resolve within a few months of stopping substance use.
 Antidepressant treatment is much less likely to be effective while substance use continues.